Italy - England player ratings: Marks out of 10, analysis, video

 Declan Rice: 7 – Put in a heck of a shift in central midfield and ran himself into the ground.
 Henderson replaced him in the second half.
 What an epic shift from the West Ham man.

 Luke Shaw: 8 – Took his goal extremely well and always a threat on the ball.
-What a tournament he’s had.
+What a tournament he had.

 LUKE SHAW. pic.twitter.com/epnWUVUViJ